-They never read CWL 3 and, thus, they never studied the canons of empirical method, especially the Canon of Parsimony and the Canon of Complete Explanation; they have no idea of the deficiencies of their method.
+- They never read CWL 3, pages 3-172 and 490-97 and, thus, they never studied the canons of empirical method, especially the Canon of Parsimony and the Canon of Complete Explanation; they have no idea of the deficiencies of their method.

-They are mired in muddy premises and faulty assumptions.
+- They are mired in muddy premises and disorienting assumptions.

-They don’t understand the normative system’s requirement for concomitance of flows.
+- They don’t understand what constitutes the normative system’s requirement for concomitance, continuity, and equilibrium of flows.

-They lack a background in theoretical physics.
+- They lack a background in theoretical physics.
 They don’t understand the principles and abstract laws of hydrodynamics, electric circuits, or field theory.
-Nor do they understand adequately the idea of continuity and the conditions of equilibrium in the dynamic process.
+Nor do they understand adequately the idea of continuity and the conditions of equilibrium in macroeconomic dynamics.
 They are unaware of analogies from physics applicable on the basis of isomorphism to the phenomena of Functional Macroeconomic Dynamics.
 (Continue reading.)

 Economic process – like other world processes – has an immanent intelligibility consisting of primary relativities which can be applied to the coincidental secondary determinations which occur throughout time in a non-systematic manifold.
 Economic process is constituted by schemes of recurrence under the dominance of abstract principles and laws; nevertheless, the actual concrete workings of the economic schemes of recurrence are shot through and throughout time with indeterminancy.
 So, it is a fact that prediction is impossible in the general case, since the concrete patterns of events occurring throughout time are a non-systematic aggregate.
 Thus, the point-to-line and higher correspondences are based upon the indeterminacy of the relation between current surplus products and the ultimate later basic products that eventually exit the dynamic process and enter into the standard of living.